nathanvale/imessage-timeline/README.md

 pnpm quality-check
 ```

+### Bun-powered dev and tooling

+This project keeps pnpm as the package manager and Vitest on Node for stable
+tests, while using Bun for fast local development and tooling:

+- Primary (CI/stable): `pnpm build`, `pnpm test`, `pnpm test:ci`
+- Local convenience (Bun):
+  - `pnpm dev` – run the CLI from TypeScript via Bun
+  - `pnpm typecheck` – no-emit typechecking via `bunx tsc`
+  - `pnpm lint` / `pnpm lint:fix` – via `bunx eslint`
+  - `pnpm format` – via `bunx prettier`

+Notes:

+- Native addons (sharp, better-sqlite3) may build from source under Bun; Node
+  remains the primary test substrate.
+- Firecrawl SDK is compatible with Bun; the MCP server and tests remain on Node.

 ## Architecture

-The pipeline follows a strict **4-stage architecture** with clear separation of concerns:
+The pipeline follows a strict **4-stage architecture** with clear separation of
+concerns:

 ```
 CSV/DB Exports